neutron-org/neutron-docs/docs/relaying/icq-relayer-guide.md

 - `RELAYER_MIN_KV_UPDATE_PERIOD` — minimal period of queries execution and submission.
 This value is usable for a public Relayer as a rate limiter because it roughly overrides the queries `update_period` and force queries execution not more often than `N` blocks;
 - `RELAYER_STORAGE_PATH` — path to leveldb storage, will be created on the given path if it doesn't exist.
 It is required if `RELAYER_ALLOW_TX_QUERIES` is `true`;
 - `RELAYER_CHECK_SUBMITTED_TX_STATUS_DELAY` — delay in seconds between TX query submission and the result handling checking (more about this in the [TX submission section](#a-bit-of-technical-details-about-tx-submission));
 - `RELAYER_QUERIES_TASK_QUEUE_CAPACITY` — capacity of the channel that is used to send messages from subscriber to Relayer.
-Better set to a higher value to avoid problems with Tendermint websocket subscriptions.
+Better set to a higher value to avoid problems with Tendermint websocket subscriptions;
+- `RELAYER_PROMETHEUS_PORT` — the port on which Prometheus metrics API is available.

 ## Prerequisites